7 Best Cordless Vacuums for Pet Hair of 2026

 Dustbin Capacity and Emptying Method

 Pet hair is bulky.
 A vacuum that handles general dust perfectly fine with a 0.5L dustbin will fill up in minutes when tackling pet hair.
 Expect to empty a standard 0.4 to 0.76L bin one to three times per full-home cleaning session in a pet household.
 The emptying experience matters too — point-and-shoot ejection systems create less mess than bins that require reaching inside.
-Self-emptying docks like those on the Shark PowerDetect and Samsung BESPOKE eliminate this chore entirely, but add cost and floor space requirements.
+Self-emptying docks like those on the two Shark PowerDetect models eliminate this chore entirely, but add cost and floor space requirements.
 If you have two or more pets, the convenience of a self-emptying dock is worth the investment.

 Battery Life and Coverage